7 Best Over-the-Counter (OTC) Hearing Aids of 2024

 Brand reputation

 New manufacturers are emerging constantly in the rapidly changing OTC hearing aid market.
-Consumers need to know how to spot reputable companies and avoid handing their money over to those who are making false claims or selling devices that aren’t true hearing aids.
+Consumers need to know how to spot reputable companies and avoid handing their money over to those making false claims or selling devices that aren’t true hearing aids.

 One of the best ways to find out if a company is registered with the FDA is to search the FDA establishment registration and device listing, which includes medical device registrations.
 [7]U.S. Food and Drug Administration.
 Devices@FDA.
 Found on the internet at https://www.accessdata.fda.gov/scripts/cdrh/devicesatfda/index.cfm

-It’s also important to read independent customer OTC hearing aid reviews of any devices you’re interested in buying.
+It’s also important to read independent customer over-the-counter hearing aid reviews of any devices you’re interested in buying.
 Don’t take the company’s word for their reputation; check out sites like the Better Business Bureau (BBB) and TrustPilot to see what others have to say.

 Read about ways to avoid OTC hearing aid scams for more information.